KitLavis/stage-left-merch/README.md

 ## Features

+Due to the nature of the project there are a large number of features, therefore the following section is split into smaller sections, each representing a seperate Django application.

 ### Base Template and Consistent Features

 As well as the overriding design aspects, there are two features that remain consistent across all pages.
 These are the header and footer.
 The header consists of a top banner with the company name, and a secondary navigation panel where the user can navigate to the specific product or artist pages, and the testimonials section.
 The right hand side of the bar holds the user profile links, accessable via a dropdown menu attached to the user icon, as well as the basket icon that links to the basket page.
 Underneath the basket icon the current order total is shown, so the user does not have to navigate to their basket to keep track of their order.
 On the opposite side of the navigation bar the user can enter a specific keyword in order to search through all the products and filter what is relevant to them.
 On smaller devices the navigation bar is collapsed into a burger icon so that the page is not over cluttered.